SalesforceLabs/TrialSignup/README.md

 This project is a Proof of Concept to show you how you can utilize the SignupRequest API with Lightning flows to allow internal and external users to provision trials.

+**Dependency**
+This project relies on the SignupRequest API being enabled in the target org.

 ## What does this project contain?
 - Custom App - Trialforce Manager
 - Custom Object - Trial Template